alexhky/SquareImgSplitter/README.md

 # SquareImgSplitter
-Splits a square image into
+Python 3 program that divides a square image into four squares of equal size.